 Potential Transfer for Szoboszlai

-Inevitably, Szoboszlai will leave for another top European club, that is what happens with talent at Salzburg.
+Inevitably, Dominik Szoboszlai will leave for another top European club, that is what happens with talent at Salzburg.
 It could even happen as soon as January, with his manager Jesse Marsch admitting he expects to lose the talented Hungarian ‘very soon’.

 Szoboszlai’s contract reportedly contains a release clause of £22.5m which seems somewhat of a bargain.
 The table below highlights four cherry-picked areas of performance where recruitment teams of big European clubs may cast a magnifying glass to identify output, creativity, and ability to press and regain possession.